 Bahamas Closes Borders To U.S. Commercial Flights

-The Bahamas has officially closed its borders to international commercial flights and commercial vessels carrying passengers from the United States due to a recent increase in coronavirus (COVID-19) cases in…
+• The Bahamas has closed its borders to international commercial flights and passenger vessels from the United States, effective July 22, due to a recent increase in COVID-19 cases.

 The Bahamas has officially closed its borders to international commercial flights and commercial vessels carrying passengers from the United States due to a recent increase in coronavirus (COVID-19) cases in both countries.
 Private flights and charters from the U.S. will still be permitted entry.
 The order, which went into effect on Wednesday, July 22, does not include travel from Canada, the U.K. or the European Union.